amatiasq/amatiasq.com/src/pages/experiments/2017-03-10-pathfinding.md

 One of the most difficult aspects of this algorithm is we don't know if there's even a valid path between both points, if there is none we want to know it with the less computational cost possible.

+This is a better visualization of Pathfinding with different algorithms: https://clementmihailescu.github.io/Pathfinding-Visualizer/

 ---

 Pathfinding (más específicamente A\*) es un algoritmo que encuentra un cammino entre dos puntos.